Design Tokens Resolver Module

 Name Type Required Description

-values <token-defs> Y The tokens that belong to this set.
+sources <token-defs> Y The tokens that belong to this set.

 Name Type Required Description

 name string Y The name of the modifier.
+This MUST be unique among other modifiers in the same file.

-3.5.3 Inputs
+3.6 Inputs

 An input is a mapping of modifier names to modifier values declared in any resolver.
 Inputs are not part of the resolver file itself, rather, provided to the tool alongside the resolver.
 A resolver that declares any modifiers MUST be consumed with an input as options.